koher/try-swift-2016/try-swift.md

 ### Functional Operations for Optionals

 ^ (4:50, 0:09) All return values are optionals.
-How can we initialize a `Person` with these optional values?
+How can we initialize this `Person` with these optional values?

 ```swift
 // [ Swift ]